nxgq/Termux-ddos-noroot/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies (if any).
+3. please update the config by nano ddos.tool.py
-3. Run the script with Python:
+4. Run the script with Python:

+best Settings
+thread: 1000 max ( if your using termux) and over 10k If your pc good.

 # The DDoS Tool does not require any external libraries and uses only built-in Python modules.
 # Therefore, the requirements.txt file is empty.